Die Cut Basics: Tips and Ideas

 - Scrapbooks: embellishments, titles, photo frames

-- Cards: focus of the card or actual card from
+- Cards: the focus of the card or actual card form

 - Art journals: decoration